-The 2014 baseline for the national HAC rate (NHR) is 99 HACs per 1,000 discharges.
+The new 2014 baseline for the national HAC rate (NHR) is 99 HACs per 1,000 discharges.
 Exhibit 1 shows the details.
-Clostridioides difficile Infections is italicized because it was added as a "focus" HAC for reduction efforts and tracking the data for 2014 to 2017.
-In the 2010-2014 data, Clostridioides difficile infections were previously tracked in the "All Other HACs" measure, a collection of 13 other types of HACs.
+Clostridioides difficile Infections is italicized because it was added as a "focus" HAC for reduction efforts and tracking for 2014 through 2019.
+Clostridioides difficile infections were previously tracked in the "All Other HACs" measure, a collection of 13 other types of HACs.
 Methods used to calculate the NHR are provided in Appendix 1, and all the measures used in the NHR are shown in Appendix 2, Exhibit A2c.